 - A dramatic rise in hate crimes throughout our country.

 Every week it feels like a different vulnerable population is being targeted – a trend that threatens to destroy the core moral principles on which our nation is founded – Equality for All, Celebration of Diversity, and Unity in Diversity.
 America is a melting pot.
 We are a nation of immigrants.
 E pluribus unum – out of many one!

-So how should we respond to all this hate?
+So how should we respond to overcome hate?

 The solution is love.